metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 Optional:

-- `base_image` (String) a base image that can be used as base layer for all images.It can be useful if you want to provide some custom base image with further utility software
+- `base_image` (String) a base image that can be used as base layer for all images.
+It can be useful if you want to provide some custom base image with further utility software
 - `maven` (Attributes) Maven configuration used to build the Camel/Camel-Quarkus applications (see [below for nested schema](#nestedatt--spec--build--maven))
 - `registry` (Attributes) the image registry used to push/pull Integration images (see [below for nested schema](#nestedatt--spec--build--registry))
 - `runtime_provider` (String) the runtime used.
 Likely Camel Quarkus (we used to have main runtime which has been discontinued since version 1.5)